Azure/azure-functions-availability-monitoring-extension/src/Demos/ConfigurationAndUsage.md

 ### Generate the Playwright code

-The easiest to way to generate the actual test script is to use Record & Replay [CLI tool](https://github.com/microsoft/playwright-cli).
+The easiest way to generate the actual test script is to use Record & Replay [CLI tool](https://github.com/microsoft/playwright-cli).
 This is also a great way to learn the Playwright API.
 Run **npx playwright-cli codegen** in your terminal and try it out now!

 ### Enable Application Insights collection